wesbos/es6-articles/09 - Default Function Arguments.md

 }
 ```

-From that, we can return the total amount of hte bill.
+From that, we can return the total amount of the bill.

 Then we'll make a new variable called `totalBill`, and we'll use our new function, to figure out how much all of that costs.